 She has the best smile!
 Ever.

 This short steep slope will take you down to the top of the Trail Canyon Falls.
-There is a rope tied to a tree to help you in the beginning of the section.
+There is a rope tied to a tree to help you get down to the bottom.

 Top of the waterfall.
 That’s me sitting close to the edge checking down below.